 What is a property appraisal?

-Understanding how your property's value is determined is critical
+Understanding how your property's worth is determined is critical

 How to use competitive properties to work out how much your property is worth

 Spend time inspecting similar properties that are currently on the market, however do be aware that their asking price does not necessarily equal true market value.
 The most consideration should be given to properties that have SOLD in the past six months.